Depending on the nature of your event, you may need to also consider one or more of the following in the planning and delivery of your event:

 Using a drone for the purpose of capturing an event is considered a commercial drone operation therefore operators must be accredited and licenced to do so and follow the drone safety rules, also known as the 'standard operating conditions'.

 To operate outside these rules, additional CASA approval or permission may be required.

 It is the responsibility of an event organiser to check availability of dates against other events taking place within the Alpine Shire.
 Alpine Shire Council takes no responsibility for event clashes or the like.

 Fire danger ratings and total fire bans

 Events are not permitted to be held on Code Red fire days within the Alpine Shire.
-Fire danger ratings and total fire ban information is available from the Country Fire Authority (CFA).
+Other restrictions on activities may be in place during total fire ban days or for events taking place in high risk areas during the declared Fire Danger Period.
+Relevant restrictions, fire danger ratings and total fire ban information is available from the Country Fire Authority (CFA).